Signs It’s Time to Replace a Roof

-When it comes to your roof, you know three things are true:
+When it comes to roofs, know these three things:

-So, how do you know when to replace a roof and start calling roofing companies?
-To help you make an informed decision, our roofing contractor in New Jersey is sharing the telltale signs it's time for a roof replacement.
+To help you make an informed decision, our roofing contractor in New Jersey is sharing the telltale signs it's time for a roof replacement and sharing some easy ways to know how to tell if you need a new roof.

 The Existing Roof Has Reached the End of Its Lifespan